 More study is needed, but yoga can complement traditional depression treatment

 Larger and more long-term yoga studies on depression are needed, but the evidence is promising and provides important groundwork for future research.
 In the meantime, people with depression may want to consider yoga as an additional potential resource to complement existing traditional forms of treatment.

 The Harvard Medical School Guide to Yoga written by Marlynn Wei, MD, JD and James Groves, MD is your guide to the true healing heart of yoga.
-In this simple, science-based eight-week program, you’ll learn about the countless benefits of this proven practice.
+In this simple, science-based eight-week program, you'll learn about the countless benefits of this proven practice.
 Includes breathing and meditation techniques, adaptable sequences, and principles of yoga safety.
-Available through Amazon, Barnes & Noble, iBooks, IndieBound, and Books-A-Million.
+Available through Amazon, Barnes and Noble, iBooks, IndieBound, and Books-A-Million.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.